Sam Ehlinger Leads Texas to Massive Upset vs. Kyler Murray, Oklahoma

 Notre Dame vs. USC: Behind the Historic Rivalry

-However, he would soon face adversity, as he struggled.
+However, he struggled in the game's middle portion.
 He threw a brutal interception in the first half that led to a Longhorns field goal and would ultimately help Texas gain control of the game.
 And things didn't get much better after the break, as Texas ultimately pulled away to a 21-point lead.

-But Murray is a special player.
-A player who can will his team back into games.
+But Murray is a special player who can will his team back into games.

 Down 45-24 to his archrival with less than nine minutes to play, Murray didn't give up.
 He put his team on his back and went to work.
-The 5'10", 195-pound dual-threat star put the team on his back, leading his team to three consecutive scoring drives to even the score.
+The 5'10", 195-pound dual-threat star led his team to three consecutive scoring drives to even the score.

-And it was his 67-yard run that made it a one-possession game that really sparked the comeback.
+And it was his 67-yard run to make it a one-possession game that really sparked the comeback.

 Three drives, 178 yards, three touchdowns.
 And all that with just three minutes and 16 seconds of possession.